troyvassalotti/plvylist/README.md

 ## TODO
 - Make it easier to copy and paste
-  - Make it less dependent on SASS
+  - Make it less dependent on SASS by using CSS variables
   - Clean up the structures a bit